luizrogeriocn/nutritional_scrapper/README.md

 - __Implemented:__ All the information is already parsed to a JSON object.
 - __To be implemented:__ Parse the JSON object to XML.

+###foods.xml
+- XML file containing all the parsed food information.

 ###old_parser.js
 - Old method used to parse results.txt (kept for references).